 After spending what some might see as an inordinate amount of time on things other than Murphy’s Laws, I’m back at it this week.
-Today, as the title suggests, we’ll examine Murphy’s Second law which deals with the practical limit of things.
+Today, as the title suggests, we’ll examine Murphy’s Third law which deals with the practical limit of things.
 This law resurfaced as a message in a bottle that came floating ashore in 1953 – found by two children playing on a beach in Hawaii.

 Most everything has a practical limit of course.
 While cars can be made to go fast enough to break the sound barrier, I fail to see the practicality of such a vehicle.
 Especially when we have things called “airplanes” that can carry us from one end of the continental US to another in a little over 4 hours.

 As another example, I’ll fall back on one of my favorite expressions – something to the effect of “Why that (noun of your choosing here) has more stuff in it than Grandma’s Christmas turkey.”
 Then somebody decides to stuff a chicken into a duck and then stuff that into a turkey and call it a turducken.
 Practical limit reached.
 Arguably a better idea than building a car that can hit Mach I, but still…

 And since we’re all about web design, development, content management and custom programming here at <engine/>, it’s high time I cut to the chase.
 While we acknowledge that almost anything can be done in the context of what we do, Murphy’s Law of Practical Limits frequently rears up to remind us that there are indeed boundaries.
 Part of our job as your partner in your web design and development projects is to advise you when we’re nearing that limit.